 Time Delayed Message Delivery in Amazon SQS

-When you send an Amazon SQS message from the AWS Toolkit for Visual Studio, you can now specify a time delay before the message appears in the Amazon SQS queue.
+When you send an Amazon SQS message from the Toolkit for Visual Studio, you can now specify a time delay before the message appears in the Amazon SQS queue.

 Export Amazon SimpleDB Results to CSV